vaughnteegarden/slate/source/includes/_checkoutmanager.md

 UpdateProductInCart modifies a CheckoutProduct object that is already in the cart.

+IOS Method signature: `session.CheckoutManager.updateProductInCart( CartId, MerchantId, CheckoutProduct, CheckoutProduct2, [callback or interface] )`

-Method signature: `session.CheckoutManager.updateProductInCart( CartId, MerchantId, CheckoutProduct, CheckoutProduct2, [callback or interface] )`
+Android Method signature: `session.CheckoutManager.updateProductInCart( Context, CartId, MerchantId, CheckoutProduct, CheckoutProduct2, [callback or interface] )`

 You must pass in a `Cartid` as a string, a `MerchantId` as a string, a CheckoutProduct object (representing the object you want to change), a second CheckoutProduct object (with the updated values), and a checkoutInterface (or callback).